Francysk Skaryna

-Francysk Skaryna (alternative transcriptions of his name: Francišak Skaryna or Francisk Skaryna; Franciscus Scorina, Францыск (Францішак) Скарына [franˈt͡sɨsk skaˈrɨna]; Franciszek Skaryna, František Skorina; 1470 – 1551/29 January 1552) was a Belarusian humanist, physician, and translator.
+Francysk Skaryna (alternative transcriptions of his name: Francišak Skaryna or Francisk Skaryna; Franciscus Scorina, Францыск (Францішак) Скарына [franˈt͡sɨsk skaˈrɨna]; Franciszek Skaryna, František Skorina; 1470-1490 – 1551/29 January 1552) was a Belarusian humanist, physician, and translator.
 He is known to be one of the first book printers in the Grand Duchy of Lithuania and in all of Eastern Europe, laying the groundwork for the development of the Belarusian izvod of the Church Slavonic language.

 Early life and education

 Skaryna was born into a wealthy family from Polotsk, which was then a major trade and manufacturing center of the Grand Duchy of Lithuania.
 His father, Luka Skaryna, was a merchant, who dealt with someone known as Doronya Ivanov, from Velikiye Luki.
 Skaryna's older brother, Ivan, was also a merchant.
 The brothers owned property, possibly ancestral, in Polotsk.

-Research indicates that Skaryna was born in 1470.
+The date of birth is unknown.
+Usually it has been suggested that he was born somewhere between 1495 and 1490.In 2019 Ilja Lemeškin argued that Skaryna was born in 1470.
 The year 1490 is often proposed based on the assumption that he was 14 when he came to study in Kraków in 1504.
 The date is an upper boundary; while new students younger than 14 were rare, older ones were not unusual, and Skaryna could have started his studies at the age of 18 or even older.
 Mikalai Shchakatsikhin suggested that the overlapping sun and moon on Skaryna's personal emblem indicates that he was born around the time of the 1486 solar eclipse, which was observed in Polotsk.

 It is believed that he received his primary education in Polotsk and possibly in Vilnius.
 In 1504, Skaryna is recorded as a student at Jagiellonian University.
 In 1506, he graduated with a Bachelor of Arts degree.
 In 1512, after passing all required tests, he received a doctorate in medicine at the University of Padua in Italy.
 Records suggest that he requested to take his examination in Padua but had not studied in the city.
 Earlier, he obtained an "artium doctor" degree, but the exact date and place are unknown.